lucasdiedrich/ojs/README.md

 build in dockerHub and map your config files in your docker-compose.yml.

-So if you like to change something in (for instance) your php settings, you only need to created create a `./volumes/config/php.custom.ini` outside your container and uncomment the volume in your docker-compose.yml.
+So if you like to change something in (for instance) your php settings, you only need to create a `./volumes/config/php.custom.ini` outside your container and uncomment the volume in your docker-compose.yml.

 Check the volumes section for a list of folders and files we think could